pushpam0/top-up-management/README.md

 ## Assumptions

-1. Verification status is toggled using a switch in the app (mocked for simplicity).
+1. Verification status is toggled using a switch in the app (mocked for simplicity).//if you toggle  data will be reset for maintaining the consistency
 2. The backend HTTP service is mocked using a `MockRepository`.
 3. All business logic is tested through unit and widget tests.
 4. No backend API is required for this assessment.